hhsandoval/hhsandoval.github.io/index.md

    with Emanuel Garcia Munoz.
 Revise and resubmit, *Journal of Human Capital*

 5.  <span style="color: navy"> **Sentiments and Spending Intentions: Evidence from Florida** </span>
    with Anita Walsh.
-Under review, *Economic Journal*
+Under review

 6.  <span style="color: navy"> **Undercoverage and Partial Identification in Telephone Surveys with an Application to Consumer Confidence** </span>
    with Armand Kapllani.
 Under review, *Economic Bulletin*